About

 Charles Lindbergh was an American aviator most famous for successfully completing the first solo non-stop flight across the Atlantic Ocean in 1927.

 Charles Augustus Lindbergh (February 4, 1902 – August 26, 1974) was an American aviator and military officer.
-On May 20–21, 1927, he made the first nonstop flight from New York City to Paris, a distance of 3,600 miles (5,800 km), flying alone for 33.5 hours.
-His aircraft, the Spirit of St. Louis, was designed and built to compete for the $25,000 Orteig Prize for the first flight between the two cities.
-Although not the first transatlantic flight, it was the longest at the time by nearly 2,000 miles (3,200 km) and the first solo transatlantic flight.
-It became known as one of the most consequential flights in history and ushered in a new era of air transportation between parts of the globe.
+On May 20–21, 1927, he made the first nonstop flight from New York City to Paris, a distance of 3,600 miles (5,800 km), flying alone for 33.5 hours in the first solo transatlantic flight.
+His aircraft, the Spirit of St. Louis, was designed to compete for the $25,000 Orteig Prize for the first flight between the two cities.